kaeeraa/kaede/docs/README.md

 <a style="color:#a1fee4" href="https://github.com/kaede-basement/kaede">Kaede</a>
 </h1>

-An extensible Tauri-based Minecraft launcher written in Typescript with Vue
+A Tauri-based Minecraft launcher written in TypeScript with a permission-based plugin system

 <p align="center">
 <strong>English</strong> | <a style="color:#a1fee4" href="./README.ru.md">Русский</a>